The Mysterious Dr. Fu Manchu: Production

 The film was very loosely based on the 1913 novel The Mystery of Dr. Fu-Manchu by Sax Rohmer.
 The lead character of the novel, Sir Nayland Smith, is played down in this film, and the secondary hero, Dr. Petrie, becomes the main character.
 Warner Oland, an actor of Swedish descent, was so believable in the role of Fu Manchu that he embarked on a career of playing Asian types throughout the 1930s, portraying the famous Asian detective Charlie Chan, until his death in 1938.

 Characterization

 The Mysterious Dr. Fu Manchu incorporates several Yellow Peril stereotypes typical of that era in its portrayal of Fu Manchu, including his skillful use of poison, blow darts, and use of hypnosis to control a white woman throughout the film.

+Critical response

+A review of the film in The New York Times reported that it "runs along smoothly over its various crimes and intended crimes without faltering on the way.
+Its climax is in the proper place and its comic relief is well situated," and that "Warner Oland [...] gives a good interpretation of his role."
+Variety reported that the film was "a first class mystery story, shrewdly built up with new twists [...] rich in surprises and suspense and splendidly acted and produced," and noted its "interesting bizarre atmosphere, attractive romance and neat touches of contrasting comedy."

 Sequels

 Several of the actors portray the same roles in the 1930 sequel The Return of Dr. Fu Manchu, which was followed by the conclusion of the trilogy, the 1931 Daughter of the Dragon.
 Immediately after, MGM picked up the rights for the Fu Manchu character to produce their 1932 The Mask of Fu Manchu, a one-shot production which featured Boris Karloff in the title role.